-2. The Perfect Temperature.
 Speaking of air conditioning, the same study indicated that cooler temperatures may be ideal for people with COPD.
 In fact, keeping cool may actually have health benefits other than just breathing easier and feeling more comfortable.
 An ideal temperature is somewhere around 70°F. Try to keep your indoor environment cool throughout the day and night.

-3.** Too Cold**.
 On the flip side, temperatures less than 32°F are not good either.
 Cold air holds less water, making it too dry.
 Inhaling air with less than 10 percent humidity may dry out your mucus membranes.
-This makes it so your immune system cannot produce mucus needed to move viruses and bacteria.
+This makes it difficult for the membranes to produce the fluids needed to move viruses and bacteria.
 Dry mucus membranes also have a tendency to worsen allergy symptoms.
 This is significant because both lung infections and allergies are COPD triggers.
 If you have to go outside on cold days, wear a scarf over your mouth and nose to allow your own breath to warm and humidify the air you inhale.

-4. Too Humid.
 The ability to hold water vapor increases with temperature.
 So when warm air comes into contact with a water surface it evaporates water faster than cold air.
 This means that hot air tends to hold more water than cold air.
 When the humidity of air becomes greater than 50 percent it can become heavy and hard to inhale, making you feel stuffy and just making breathing more difficult.
 Humid air also creates nice breeding grounds for fungus and molds, and tends to hold dust mites, all of which may trigger flare-ups.
 Experts recommend keeping the humidity in your home between 35 and 50 percent.
 Air conditioners work well for this, although so too do humidifiers and dehumidifiers.
 Ask your doctor how many hours these devices should run to provide optimal air quality indoors.

-5.** Wind**.
 Going out in the wind may cause you to work extra hard when walking against the wind.
-This may cause you to become tired too quickly, making you feel–pun intended–winded.
+This may cause you to become tired too quickly, making you feel--pun intended--winded.
 Wind may also pick up dust and pollen, both of which may trigger flare-ups.
 It’s best to stay indoors during windy conditions, and to keep your windows shut.